Subject-one/Subject-one.github.io/README.md

 Not limited by device, as the website will resize according to screen size.
 This allows for a greater scope of users.
 Let's take a look at some of the websites uses.
+Target audience is mainly directed to potential future employers.

 ![Home Page](/docs/home_page.png)
 ![Profile Page](/docs/profile_page.png)